Sindri-Labs/sindri-resources/scripts/README.md

 # Setup
 You will need a Forge API key in order to run the scripts.
-The Sindri Docs explain [how to obtain your API key](https://sindri-labs.gitbook.io/forge/ZpTt7gQVuHU2jgnnKBQl/forge/using-forge/access-management#api-authentication).
+The Sindri Docs explain [how to obtain your API key](https://sindri-labs.github.io/docs/forge/using-forge/access-management/#api-authentication).

-You can then either set a `FORGE_API_KEY` environment variable with your API key, or modify the value of the `API_KEY` global variable in the scripts before running them.
+You can then either set a `SINDRI_API_KEY` environment variable with your API key, or modify the value of the `API_KEY` global variable in the scripts before running them.

 Before running the scripts, make sure you prepare the sample data: `python3 compress_sample_circuits.py`

 # EZ Scripts
 The `ez_*.py` scripts use the **Python Sindri SDK** (located at [`sindri_sdk.py`](./sindri_sdk.py)).
-1. Set the `FORGE_API_KEY` environment variable or paste your Sindri API Key into the `../API_KEY` file.
+1. Set the `SINDRI_API_KEY` environment variable or paste your Sindri API Key into the `../API_KEY` file.
 2. Prepare the sample circuits if you have not already: `python3 compress_sample_circuits.py`
-3. Run an EZ script to create a circuit and prove it! `FORGE_API_KEY=<your-api-key> python3 ez_circom.py`
+3. Run an EZ script to create a circuit and prove it! `SINDRI_API_KEY=<your-api-key> python3 ez_circom.py`

 # Quick-Start Scripts